jarrettfuller/jarrettfuller.blog/_posts/2022-10-12-design-thinking.md

 ---
 layout: post
-title: What if design is problem solving?
+title: What if design isn’t problem solving?
 categories:
 - Design
 description: "A few thoughts on design thinking, cultural invention, and why corporate America broke up with design."